Paramjeet25/Giveaway/README.md

 Send the secret code here @Jasmeetkaur

-The code is :- YoutubeGiveawayPJT
+The code is :- YoutubeGiveawayPJTYou